-Loss of life during debris-flow. hyperconcentrated-streamflow, and normal-streamflow events may result from drowning, high- velocity impact, or burial.
-Damages associated with debris flows have been described by Campbell (1975).
-The effects on residential structures range from simple inundation to complete destruction by highvelocity impact.
+Loss of life during debris-flow. hyperconcentrated-streamflow, and normal-streamflow events may result from drowning, high-velocity impact, or burial.
+The following discussion of damages associated with debris flows is taken chiefly from Campbell (1975).
+The effects on residential structures range from simple inundation to complete destruction by high-velocity impact.
 The velocity of a debris flow is an important consideration in determining the level of damage to structures.
 Many debris flows move with speeds on the order of 27 mi/h (40 ft/sec), but others move as slowly as 0.7 mi/h (1 ft/sec) as they flow down relatively gentle slopes.
-Debris flows of sufficient volume and momentum have destroyed residential structures and moved the remains off their foundations.
+Debris flows of sufficient and momentum have destroved residential structures and moved the remains off their foundations.
 Debris flows of relatively small volume but high momentum have broken through outside walls and even completely through structures.
 Low-velocity debris flows may enter dwellings through open doors or push laterally through windows and doorways and flood interiors.
 All three types of flows may fill basements with mud, water, and debris, or pile debris around structures.
 Debris may also bury yards, streets, parks, driveways, parking lots, and any ground-level structure.
-In the distal portions of the alluvial fans, damage is usually comparatively minor, consisting primarily of mud and water damage to outer walls of buildings. basements. and yards.
-Keaton and others (1988) have devised an intensity scale, generally related to thickness of deposition, for damages associated with debris-flow events (table G-1).
+In the distal portions of the alluvial fans, damage is usually comparatively minor, consisting primarily of mud and water damage to outer walls of buildings, basements, and yards.
+Keaton and others (1988) have devised an intensity scale, generally related to thickness of deposition, for damages associated with debris-flow events (table G-2).
 This table gives a good indication of the types and severity of potential damage.